-Younger
+Younger Millennials All Americans

-All Americans
+We would like to get your views on some issues that are being discussed in the country today.
+Do you favor or oppose the following issues?

-Allowing gay and lesbian couples to marry lega ally
+Allowing gay and lesbia an couples to marry le gally

 Strongly Favor 34 24

 Favor 27 25

 Oppose 16 17

 Strongly Oppose 20 28

 Refused (VOL.) 3 6

 100 100